-But we need a replacement!
-The answer is budget friendly and simple.
-Instead of wrapping our potatoes with aluminum foil, we simply rub the potatoes in a saturated fat, such as red palm oil or ghee.
+Now, instead of wrapping our potatoes with aluminum foil, we simply rub the potatoes in a saturated fat, such as red palm oil or ghee.
 It’s messy, but it can be therapeutic.
 Our potatoes came out delicious, moist, flavorful, and aluminum-free!
 Here’s what we did:

 Enjoy!
 For some more tips to avoid aluminum, check out this article.